 7. DHYANA – Meditation

-HOW TO APPLY: At the end of the Ashtanga Vinyasa practice there is 25 breaths in Padmasana (Lotus Posture), this is where you fall into meditation and feel the real effects of the practice.
+How to apply: At the end of the Ashtanga Vinyasa practice there are 25 breaths in Padmasana (Lotus Posture), this is where you fall into meditation and feel the real effects of the practice.
 For beginners this may not be possible, they should instead try to continue with concentration, focussing the mind on the breath.

 8. SAMADHI – Absorption/ Bliss